|

 water policy

-a) The Act No. 254/2001 Coll., on Water
+a) The Act No.

-and amendments to some acts (The
+254/2001 Coll., on Water and amendments to some acts

-Water Act) (as amended) regulates legal relationships involving surface
+(The Water Act) (as amended)

-water and groundwater, the relationships of natural persons and legal
+relationships of natural persons and legal entities with surface water and

-entities with surface water and groundwater utilisation, as well as the
+groundwater utilisation, as well as the relationships with plots of land and

-waters, in the interests of ensuring sustainable water utilisation, the
+buildings directly connected with these waters, in the interests of ensuring

-safety of water management structures and protection against floods and the
+sustainable water utilisation, the safety of water management structures and

-impacts of drought.
-The list of dangerous
+protection against floods and the impacts of drought.
+The

-harmful substances is contained in Attachment No. 1 of this Act; this
+is contained in Attachment No. 1 of this Act; this list also includes especially dangerous harmful substances.
+Especially dangerous harmful substances Especially

-substances belonging in the below-specified groups of substances, except for
+dangerous harmful substances are substances belonging in the below-specified

-those that are biologically harmless or quickly transform into biologically
+groups of substances, except for those that are biologically harmless or

-harmless substances:
+quickly transform into biologically harmless substances:

 1. organohalogen